TheDeadDragon/SKPL/ReadMe.txt

-this project need's:
+Impotant:
-entity framework and Prism
+you need to install entity framework 6 and Prism (found in the nuget manager (prism is in online))
-to get it to work